Business Administration, BBA/Juris Doctor, JD

 Pace University will waive application fees for 3+3 candidates applying to law school, but students must meet all admissions requirements.
 Applicants should have an LSAT score of at least 153 (75th percentile) and a 3.2 or higher GPA in the undergraduate program.
 Students may require an interview and letters of recommendation.

 Lubin students interested in the program should contact their adviser to obtain counseling from the Law School Admissions Office and apply directly to the law school through the Law School Admission Council.

 Students seeking legal careers working with corporations, non-profits and governments benefit from learning the language and operations of business.
 This accelerated program prepares you for a law career and Haub Law offers a number of business specialties.

-of Lubin's bachelor's degree graduates from the class of 2020 are employed, continuing their education, or are doing volunteer or military service.
-(Source: Pace University Career Services)
+of Lubin's class of 2022 bachelor's graduates are employed or continuing their education or service (Source: Pace University Career Services)

 PayScale ranks Pace University among the top 9% of colleges that provide the best return on investment.
 (Source: PayScale College Salary Report)